thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 -   **Integration Pattern:** Frontend components combine the individual loading stores (e.g., `$supplierLoadingState`, `$categoryLoadingState`) using `$derived` to create a central, reactive `isLoading` state for global UI feedback.
 This ensures automatic reactivity to API operations.
 For example: `const isLoading = $derived($supplierLoadingState || $categoryLoadingState);`

 This solution eliminates race conditions between component mounting and API initialization and provides a consistent loading UX across all hierarchy levels.

+# TODOS
+* Create routes/api/categories[id]
+* Check if error handling in pages is correct, does not swallor or incorrectly rethrow wrong errors or hide server errrors.
+* Check if API typing is consistent on server and client and if the types in lib/api/* are used correctly.